ronnieholm/Bugfree.Spo.Analytics/README.md

 and flushes those to MS SQL server.

-Queuing messages enables the server to handle a large number of requests without clients experiencing a performance degradation.
+Queuing messages enables the server to handle a large number of requests without clients experiencing any performance degradation.
 Quickly responding to client requests is paramount as we're tying up a browser connection.